 Luke has starred in several TV programmes on Nat Geo, Animal Planet and two prime time series on Sky One.
 He has been on several TV and radio shows as well has given talks at various literary festivals.
-Highlights include the the Graham Norton Radio 2 show and the Hay on Wye literary festival.
+Highlights include the Graham Norton Radio 2 show and the Hay on Wye literary festival.
 He also has a track record as an accomplished emergency vet having set up and run one of the UK’s most successful emergency OOH service for animals, covering 28 practices in Bournemouth and Poole for eight years.
 He is also the founding director of PetAir UK - the UK’s largest shipper of domestic pets internationally.

 Luke lectures internationally on animal welfare and veterinary subjects and in 2014, was asked by the World Health Organisation (WHO) to sit on an expert panel for the International Control of Neglected Zoonotic Diseases as a result of his rabies work globally.
 He is also the recipient of the JA Wight (James Herriot) Award by the British Small Animal Veterinary Association for outstanding contributions to the welfare of companion animals.

-Luke has also featured on the Independent on Sunday list of 101 inspirational Great Britons is a past recipient of the Jeanne Marchig Animal Welfare Award for outstanding and tireless practical work in the international field of animal welfare, winner of CEVA charity professional of the year, IFAW Vet of the Year, recipient of the Global One Health Award by the WSAVA and gave the keynote One Health lecture at the 2016 WSAVA conference in Colombia.
+Luke has also featured on the Independent on Sunday list of 101 inspirational Great Britons is a past recipient of the Jeanne Marchig Animal Welfare Award for outstanding and tireless practical work in the international field of animal welfare, winner of CEVA charity professional of the year, IFAW Vet of the Year, MSD World Rabies Hero, recipient of the Global One Health Award by the WSAVA and gave the keynote One Health lecture at the WSAVA conference in Colombia.
 In 2017 Luke was awarded an Honorary Degree of Doctor of Veterinary Medicine and Surgery by Edinburgh University for pioneering leadership in the field of animal welfare and is a visiting Professor to the Centre of Animal Welfare at the University of Winchester.
-Luke has also been made a Fellow of the Royal Collage of Veterinary Surgeons for meritorious contributions to the profession.
+Luke has also been made a Fellow of the Royal College of Veterinary Surgeons for meritorious contributions to the profession.
 Fellowship is the highest status of membership of the College.